 Did you know there’s an entire writing system for taking notes?
 It’s called shorthand, and it’s commonly used by people who’re required to take a lot of notes at work, like administrative assistants and stenographers.
 With shorthand, you can write as fast as 225 WPM once you’ve mastered the system.
 The downside is that you’ll have to learn a slightly different writing system that looks like scribbles, which can take time for you to get used to.

 Simplify your messages using codes

 If you have a meeting at the end of the week, you probably won’t have the time to learn shorthand over the next few days.
-Or, maybe it isn’t worth it for you to learn shorthand because you only have four or five meetings a year.
 You can still speed up your writing by using simplified codes.

 - If there’s a topic that’s important, add a “!” in front of it

 - Instead of writing “asked a question,” denote questions with a “?”.
 E.g. “Brian ? when the project is due”

 - Abbreviate words whenever possible.
 Minimum becomes min, maximum becomes max, quantity becomes qty, and so on